Namak Halaal: Trivia

-Raj Babbar was Prakash Mehra's original choice for the role of "Raja Singh", a role which eventually went to Shashi Kapoor.
+Mehra originally considered Rajesh Khanna for the role of Raja Singh, because Khanna and Bachchan starred in Namak Haraam a decade earlier, and it would be poetic justice to reverse roles in Namak Halaal.
+Complications led Mehra to next consider Raj Babbar for the role, which eventually went to Shashi Kapoor.

-Amitabh Bachchan portrays the protagonist Arjun Singh, who was influenced by the character Hrundi Bakshi, the protagonist of the 1968 Hollywood film The Party; Hrundi Bakshi is an Indian character who was portrayed by British comedian Peter Sellers.
+Bachchan portrays the protagonist Arjun Singh, who was influenced by the character Hrundi Bakshi, the protagonist of the 1968 Hollywood film The Party; Hrundi Bakshi is an Indian character portrayed by British comedian Peter Sellers.

-Prakash Mehra's favourite actors Ranjeet and Satyen Kappu acted in this film after Laawaris.
+Bappi Lahiri scored music for the first time for a Prakash Mehra film, after Kalyanji-Anandji association with Prakash Mehra.

-Bappi Lahiri scored music for the first time for a Prakash Mehra film, after Kalyanji-Anandji association with Prakash Mehra in blockbusters like Muqaddar Ka Sikandar & Laawaris.
+Smita Patil was initially reluctant to film an intimate song (Aaj rapat jaye) in rain, She agreed after a lot of personal persuasion from co-actor Amitabh.